The Business of IT Blog

 Supercharge your IT Service Management with BMC Helix ITSM. ›

-When to issue an RFP
+When should an RFP be required?

 When to issue an RFP is up to you.
 Most often, you issue an RFP when you have a new need but you do not have the internal resources to meet that need.
 The RFP can be an effective way to connect with vendors, partners, consultants, or organizations that have the resources, skills, and expertise to meet that need.